Eboni-github/Eboni-github/README.md

-- 👋 Hi, I’m @Eboni-github
+- 👋 Hi, I’m Eboni
-- 👀 I’m interested in cloud based solutions
+- 👀 I am a Cloud Computing Student at WGU
-- 🌱 I’m currently learning Salesforce CDP implementation and AWS
+- 🌱 I’m currently learning Azure and AWS solutions
 - 💞️ I’m looking to collaborate on cloud based integrations
 - 📫 Reach out to me on Linked In.
 Lets chat!